-For each command, the library libSymphony.lib and the executable symphony will be created in Debug and/or Release directories.
+This will create both the 32-bit release version of SYMPHONY, including the library libSymphony.lib and the executable symphony.
+Of course, other configurations are suported as well and binaries will be created side-by-side in the appropriate directories according to platform and configuration selected.
 The library, together with the header files in SYMPHONY\include\, can then be used to call SYMPHONY from any C/C++ code.
 The API for calling SYMPHONY is described in Section 3.3.

-- Test the executable by opening Windows Explorer and double-clicking on symphony.exe in the Debug\ subdirectory.
+• Test the executable by opening Windows Explorer and double-clicking on symphony.exe in the Debug\ subdirectory.
 This should open a Window in which the interactive solver will appear.
-Type help or ? to see a list of available commands or see Chapter 3 for instructions on using the interactive solver. - If you modify the source code of SYMPHONY, type in order to clean and rebuild everything.
+Type help or ? to see a list of available commands or see Chapter 3 for instructions on using the interactive solver.

+• If you modify the source code of SYMPHONY, type

 '''

-devenv symphony.sln /make all /rebuild
+devenv symphony.sln /Rebuild "Win32|Release"

 '''